Why It’s Worth Planning a Trip to Salar de Uyuni

 About our 4-day tour

 To get the most out of a short stay in Bolivia, I chose a four-day tour from Tupiza to Uyuni with La Torre Tours.
-Tupiza isn’t the easiest place to get to, but I picked this route so we could end our journey in the salt flats of Uyuni.
+Tupiza isn’t the easiest place to get to.
+But I picked this route so we could end our journey in the salt flats of Uyuni.
 In the interest of time we flew from La Paz to Uyuni Town and then drove with La Torre Tours to Tupiza.
-(There are other ways to get to Tupiza — like by train from La Paz or bus from San Pedro de Atacama.)
-The experience was well worth the effort.
-Bolivia’s endless expanse of lagoons, desert and salt were utterly otherworldly.
+Even after two flights, one layover and a 5-hour drive, I still think the experience was worth the effort.
+Bolivia’s endless expanse of lagoons, desert and salt was something I’ll never forget.

 Passing through La Paz?